Supreme Court 6-3 Decision Ends ATF Pistol Brace & Short Barreled Rifle Rule!!!

 Frequently Asked Questions

-What is the outcome of the Mock v.
-Garland case regarding the ATF pistol brace rule?
+What was the outcome of the Mock v.
+Garland case regarding the ATF's pistol brace rule?

-Why did the Fifth Circuit rule against the ATF's pistol brace rule?
+Did the 5th Circuit Court of Appeals rule on the ATF's pistol brace rule?

-The Fifth Circuit found that the ATF exceeded its statutory authority and violated the APA by drastically modifying the proposed pistol brace rule, specifically by removing Worksheet 4999, without proper procedure.
+Yes, the 5th Circuit Court of Appeals reviewed the case and found that the ATF exceeded its statutory authority and violated the Administrative Procedure Act by drastically altering the proposed pistol brace rule.

 Related News